Doing Business in Papua New Guinea, News, Papua New Guinea's economy

 United Nations

 The UN is a major donor to Papua New Guinea.
-In 2019, it dispersed US$69.4 million in aid through 15 separate UN agencies.
+In 2025, it dispersed K190 million in aid to PNG through various UN agencies.

-The UN’s aid efforts in PNG are directed by a joint partnership document, the United Nations Development Assistance Framework 2018-2022, which is broadly aligned to PNG’s sustainable development goals.
+The UN’s aid efforts in PNG are directed by a joint partnership document, the United Nations Sustainable Development Cooperation Framework 2024 – 2028, which is broadly aligned to PNG’s sustainable development goals.

 Recent programs funded under the four aid pillars of ‘People, Peace, Prosperity and Planet’ include vaccination, hygiene and reproductive health programs, support for the 2019 Bougainville independence referendum, support for financial inclusion and market access support for PNG’s coffee sector.

-The UN has an office in Port Moresby, as do 11 of its agencies.
+The UN has an office in Port Moresby, which serves as a central hub for its agencies in PNG.

 China